Compare the best forex demo accounts in 2023

 Copy link to section

-The point of a demo account is to try out all the features that a trading platform has to offer, without actually risking any money in the process.
+The point of a forex paper trading account is to try out all the features that a trading platform has to offer, without actually risking any money in the process.
 Just sign up as you normally would, trade as you normally would, then, if you’re happy after your test-drive, you may decide that you’re ready to fund a real account, using real money.

-This is the best time to find the best demo trading accounts for you and start practicing higher leverage trading.
+This is the best time to find the best forex demo trading accounts for you and start practising higher leverage trading.
 If you’re going to make a mistake, make it with fake money!

 What is a contract for difference?